author:Neil-Mitchell

 Not on Stackage, so not searched.
 Library for safe (pattern match free) functions

 Not on Stackage, so not searched.
-Build systems a la carte
+Build Systems à la Carte

 Not on Stackage, so not searched.
 Conveniently run shell commands